woywoy123/AnalysisG/docs/source/quick-start/getting-started.rst

    touch Analysis/Objects/selection.py

 The above directory structure does not necessarily need to be followed, but minimizes clutter and provides oversight over what the Analysis is composed of.
-Alternatively, the following bash command can be run which will mimic the above structure but, pre-populate the templates for you.
+Alternatively, the following bash command can be run, which will mimic the above structure and pre-populate the templates for you.

 .. code-block:: console